ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 “First, that the tomato is one of the most pow-
 erful aperients of the liver and other organs;
 where calomel is indicated, it is probably one of
-the most effective and least h
+the most effective and least harmfu
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_new-england-farmer-a-monthly-journal_1862-09_14_9&#0036;16/pct:47.939778,70.841889,36.965135,8.932238/600,/0/default.jpg"/>
 </td>